SchlossLab/Great_Lakes_SLURM/README.md

 | `scontrol show job jobid` | Show details for a job by `jobid`|
 | `srun --pty --nodes=1 --cpus-per-task=4 --time=30:00 --account=training /bin/bash` | Run an interactive job |

+Note that everything on Great Lakes will be on-demand.
+For time, you will only be charged for the walltime you use.
+But for memory, CPU, & GPU, you will be charged for the resources you *ask for*.

 ### Options

-Take a look at the [SLURM user guide](https://arc-ts.umich.edu/greatlakes/slurm-user-guide/) from ARC-TS for a list of available options.
+Take a look at the [SLURM user guide](https://arc-ts.umich.edu/greatlakes/slurm-user-guide/) from ARC-TS for a list of available option.
-These options go in your submission scripts.
+These options go in your submission scripts ([example](examples/Rbatch.sh)).
 SLURM options start with `#SBATCH`.
 Anything else starting with `#` is a comment.

 ### Examples